 We all have interacted with some people that seem to have a lack of empathy, at some point of our lives.
-I know that those experiences can leave us feeling frustrated, unsettled, angry, disappointed, and even betrayed, mainly when we need support.
+It can be someone at work, within our personal relationships, and even within our friend group.
+Those experiences can leave us feeling frustrated, unsettled, angry, disappointed, and even betrayed, especially when we need support.

-It gets even harder and more painful if you are in a relationship with someone who is unable to put themselves in your shoes.
+It gets especially painful if you are in a relationship with someone who is unable to put themselves in your shoes.
 Especially when we consider some of these people our friends, or maybe even worse, when those people are family members and we have to be in contact with them frequently.

-In this article, I will share with you the signs when someone is lacking empathy, why some people seem to lack it, and how to deal with them so that you don’t feel so frustrated and disappointed, and you can lead a happier life.
+In this article, I will share with you the signs when someone is lacking empathy, why some people seem to lack it, how to deal with them and introduce you to Empathy Deficit Disorder, which occurs in some people.
+This insight will help you so that you don’t feel so frustrated and disappointed, help give you meaning and help you lead a happier life.

 Table of Contents

 - Why Some People Have a Lack of Empathy?